rkuma183/wilsonmar.github.io/_posts/2016-10-15-jvm-profilers.md

 0. Check "Don't show this dialog again" and Cancel.

 ### See Sample App Leak Memory #

-   To see how JProfiler works, let's look at a program known to behave badly.
+   Just to walk through JProfiler's UI, let's look at a program provided by JProfiler to behave badly.

 0. Click to select the "Animated Bezier Curve demo" session which JProfile provides to intentionally leak memory not garbage collected: